MLHale/nebraska-gencyber-modules/2021/iot_hardening/README.md

 sudo systemctl restart fail2ban
 ```

-Examine the number of active jails using this commands
+Examine the number of active jails using this command

 ```
 sudo fail2ban-client status